2022 MAC Football TV/Streaming Primer: Tuesday, Nov. 22

 Game Info:

-- Weather: 43 degrees and clear at kickoff, with a minimal chance of snow, decreasing throughout.
-Winds at 4 MPH.
+- Weather: 44 degrees and mostly sunny at kickoff, with a minimal chance of precipitation.
+Winds at 13 MPH.

-- Odds: Miami is a three-point favorite, with an over/under of 44, per OddsShark.
+- Odds: EMU is a one-point favorite, with an over/under of 54.5, per OddsShark.

 How to watch/stream/listen:

-- TV options: This game will be a streaming exclusive, and thus will not be televised.
+- TV options: This game will be aired nationally on the CBS Sports Network.
+A valid cable subscription is required for viewing.

-- Streaming options: The game will be available for streaming exclusively on ESPN+.
-A valid subscription is required for viewing.
+- Streaming options: The game will be available for streaming on the Paramount+ app, as well as Hulu, YouTube TV and the native streaming services of the various cable/satellite providers who carry CBSSN.
+A valid subscription is required for all streams.

-Radio options: Joel Goddett (play-by-play) and Mark O’Connell (color) will provide the Ball State call for WLBC-FM 104.1, while Steve Baker (play-by-play) and Terry Bridge (color) will provide the Miami call for WMOH-AM 1450.
+Radio options: Adam Jaksa (play-by-play) and Brock Gutierrez (color) will provide the CMU call for WUPS-FM 98.5, while Tom Helmer (play-by-play) and Rob Rubick (color) will provide the EMU call for WEMU-FM 89.1.

 Game Info: